erbafdavid/StabFem/IntalationNotes.md

 Then the examples can be launched in this way :

-FreeFem++-mpi -glut ffglut  laplace-2d-SLEPc.edp
+ff-mpirun -np 2  laplace-2d-SLEPc.edp -glut ffglut

 An alternative syntax is :

-ff-mpirun -np 2  laplace-2d-SLEPc.edp -glut ffglut
+FreeFem++-mpi -glut ffglut  laplace-2d-SLEPc.edp  (will actually run on only one processor)